Posting days: Sunday and Wednesday and, sometimes, maybe, extra bits in between.

 Better still, as far as I am concerned, she is keen that he has a chance to socialise with people outside of his family circle, so yes, she’d be delighted for me to make a fuss of him.

 I ask how Cinnamon is dealing with the puppy addition.
-Her person tells me she thinks that at first Cinnamon assumed that Romeo was a day care dog, and was a little doubtful when she realised that he had come to stay.
+Her person tells me she thinks that at first Cinnamon assumed that Sherlock was a day care dog, and was a little doubtful when she realised that he had come to stay.

 Being a very tolerant dog, she has accepted him and is teaching him dog etiquette.